Mass gatherings of spider crabs ‘not dangerous to humans’ - NewsBreak

 Mass gatherings of spider crabs ‘not dangerous to humans’

-Conservationists are urging visitors to Cornwall to enjoy the sight of mass spider crab gatherings in a bid to counter claims the crustaceans are “venomous”.
+Conservationists are urging visitors to Cornwall to enjoy the site of mass spider crab gatherings in a bid to counter claims the crustaceans are “venomous”.

 The natural phenomena, in which the crabs band together for protection while moulting their shell in order to grow a new exoskeleton, was spotted just once in the UK last year at Falmouth beach.